Trump takes on Google in complaints about social media

 Trump also claimed without evidence that 96 percent of the "Trump News" search results are from "National Left-Wing Media."

-He says this is a "very serious situation-will be addressed!"
+He says this "very serious situation-will be addressed!"

 Mountain View, California-based Google had no immediate comment.